AlessiaCaramello/wheres_my_cluster/README.md

-# wheres_my_cluster
+# Analysis of clusters cell number and distribution from HistoCat output files

 Hi everyone and thank you for your interest!

-wheres_my_cluster is written to analyse .csv output files from HistoCat for quantifying total and average cell number for each cluster/channel in each ROIs/sample/group typically generated with immunofluorescence (IF), multiplexIF and Imaging Mass Cytometry (IMC) experiments.
+**wheres_my_cluster** is a simple code for analysing .csv output files from HistoCat for quantifying total and average cell number for each cluster/channel in each ROIs/sample/group typically generated with immunofluorescence (IF), multiplexIF and Imaging Mass Cytometry (IMC) experiments.
 Clustering can be done on HistoCat with the Phenograph function, make sure to to do this before exporting .csv files.

 ## 1. Prepare csv. input files